-- Coalition Builds: TAT's Coalition Build program is a catalyst in building public-private partnerships between key industries, law enforcement and government agencies.
-Coalition Builds create pathways for strategic engagement at the state/provincial and local levels as stakeholders come together to leverage their networks in the fight against human trafficking. - Law Enforcement Training: TAT has created on-demand, online law enforcement training modules and an accompanying e-toolkit.
-Agencies can request the modules by contacting le@tatnonprofit.org.
-For audiences of 150 or more, TAT provides a 4-hour, in-depth law enforcement training on human trafficking which includes a look at the societal attitudes that contribute to a misunderstanding of prostitution, along with the use of the victim-centered approach and case studies of inspection and interdiction stops that turned into human trafficking.
+Coalition Builds: TAT's Coalition Build program is a catalyst in building public-private partnerships between key industries, law enforcement and government agencies.
+Coalition Builds create pathways for strategic engagement at the state/provincial and local levels as stakeholders come together to leverage their networks in the fight against human trafficking.

-Central to TAT's training is a survivor's powerful testimony, with her perspectives on interactions with law enforcement.
+- Law Enforcement Training: TAT has created on-demand, online law enforcement training modules and an accompanying e-toolkit.
+Agencies can request the modules by contacting Le@tatnonprofit.org.
+For audiences of 150 or more, TAT provides a 4-hour, in-depth law enforcement training on human trafficking which includes a look at the societal attitudes that contribute to a misunderstanding of prostitution, along with the use of the victim-centered approach and case studies of inspection and interdiction stops that turned into human trafficking cases.
+Central to TAT's training are survivors' powerful testimonies, with their perspectives on interactions with law enforcement. - Front Counter Employee and Third Party Tester/Auditor Training: TAT has created on-demand, online trainings and guidance protocols for front counter employees at licensing agencies and third party testers/auditors.
+The trainings and protocols give an overview of the crime of human trafficking, list potential indicators that employees could observe in the course of their everyday jobs and provide best practices on how to implement policies and procedures to address human trafficking in individual duty stations.
+Trainings and protocols can be requested at agencies@tatnonprofit.org.